1999–2000 Football League Cup: Third round

-The 25 winners from the Second Round joined the seven Premiership clubs participating in European competition in Round Three.
+The 25 winners from the second round joined the seven Premiership clubs participating in European competition in round three.
 Matches were played on 12 and 13 October.

 Fourth round

 Most matches were played on 30 November 1 December with one played on 15 December.

 Quarter-finals

 The four matches were played between 14 December and 12 January.

-NOTE: This match was a replay after West Ham were order to replay the match after fielding an ineligible player in the original tie.
+NOTE: This match was a replay after West Ham were ordered to replay the match after fielding an ineligible player in the original tie.
 West Ham had won the original tie on penalties.

 Semi-finals

 The semi-final draw was made in December 1999 after the conclusion of the quarter finals.
 Unlike the other rounds, the semi-final ties were played over two legs, with each team playing one leg at home.
 The first leg matches were played on 12 and 25 January 2000, the second leg matches were played on 26 January and 2 February 2000.
 Tranmere Rovers reached the first major cup final of their history with a fine win over Bolton Wanderers, while Leicester City's victory over Aston Villa gave them their third appearance in the competition's final in four years.